sinecoug/chauffeur_tracker/docs/index.md

 ## Overview

-* [Overview](overview/overview.md): helps you get oriented and assess the capabilities of the API.
+* [At a glance overview](overview/overview.md): get oriented and assess the capabilities of the API.
+* [API deep dive](overview/usage.md): enrich your understanding of the API and how it works.
-* [System requirements](overview/prereqs.md): sets you up to use the API in your local development environment.
+* [System requirements](overview/prereqs.md): set up your local development environment to use the API.
+This is a one-time only task.
-* [Usage](overview/usage.md): clarifies key concepts to enrich your understanding of the API.

 ## Get started

-* [Quickstart guide](get-started/quickstart.md): leads you through making a simple first call to the API.
+* [Quickstart guide](get-started/quickstart.md): make a simple first call to the API.

 ## Tutorials

-Tutorials teach you how to do common tasks with the API.
+Explore how to do common tasks with the API.

-Learn how to:

 * [Enroll a driver in the service](tutorials/how-to-enroll-a-driver.md)
 * [Create a new schedule for an enrolled driver](tutorials/how-to-create-a-driver-schedule.md)